Welcome to our school

 - Health on-site nursing team, regular clinics

-In addition to the above services who are provided through the National Health Service we also employ our own Speech and Language team and commission the equivalent of two days Occupational Therapy.
+In addition to the above services who are provided through the NHS we also employ our own Speech and Language team and commission the equivalent of two days Occupational Therapy.
 This additionality ensures an enriched learning offer and enhanced opportunity to meet each pupil’s individual needs.

-The culmination of all the above ensures a curriculum offer that is creative, imaginative and stimulating whilst offering the flexibility to meet the needs of all our children and young people.
+We invest heavily in the professional development of all our staff using evidenced based research to ensure the team continues to develop their knowledge and expertise.
+This means we offer our children/young people a curriculum which is creative, imaginative and stimulating whilst offering the flexibility to meet the needs of all our children and young people.